 What type of training is involved?

 The volunteer orientation training takes approximately one hour and is available in-person or online.
-We’ll send you more information once you register as a volunteer and we schedule your first class.
+JA will send information once registered and scheduled for your first experience.

 Do I need to create the lesson plans and activities?

-No. All the lesson plans and activities are detailed in an easy-to-follow guidebook, and we’ll provide you with a program kit that includes all of the materials necessary to teach the programs.
+No. All the lesson plans and activities for use in the classroom or in our JA experiential learning labs are created for the volunteer and detailed in an easy-to-follow guidebook.
+We’ll also provide you with all of the materials necessary to teach the program or lesson.

 What resources are available to help me prepare to volunteer?